 A CFO is in charge of the following responsibilities.

 No surprises here.
 A CFO has to ensure that the company’s financial records are in order and nothing goes amiss.
 It is the responsibility of the CFO to maintain the integrity of the books, securities, funds and other related documents.
-The CFO has to understand all sources of cash and its use because he/she is the custodian and disburser of the company’s securities and monies.
+They must understand all sources and functions of cash.
+They are the custodian and disburser of the company’s securities and monies.
 Additionally, the CFO also enjoys the authority to form accounting policies regarding bill payments, purchases and other financial transactions.
 Thus, recording and keeping track of the flow of cash is one of the most important responsibilities of a CFO.

 2. Finance Management